Saguaro Half Marathon

 The challenge consists of activities that fit into 6 categories: History, Hiking, Explore, Food/Dining, Education, and Stewardship.

-Each activity is worth points towards a Saguaro Explorer badge!
-They are worth a different number of points based on difficulty and you can choose which to tackle based on your interests.
-Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions!
+Each activity is worth points towards a Saguaro Explorer badge, with more points earned for completing tougher activities.
+Whether you have an afternoon or a week at the park, you should be able to plan an amazing itinerary with these suggestions straight from the Vacation Races team.

 Fundraise for your chosen race and your registration fee could be waived.
 All funds go to Wander Project to support efforts in and around the communities that host our events.